 I also like to slice, lightly sugar, and freeze peaches for a mid-winter treat.

 Zucchini is another gem that freezes well without blanching (shred it or dice it), and I can make zucchini bread all year round.
-I also toss zucchini into about any soup, but especially Veggie Bean Burritos and Turkey Vegetable Chili, both included and updated in The Everything Beans Book.
+I also toss zucchini into about any soup, but especially Veggie Bean Burritos and Turkey Vegetable Chili (Recipe available in The Everything Beans Book), both included and updated in The Everything Beans Book.

 Summer: U-Pick Fruits

 Picking our own is not only usually super frugal, but a fun family outing and tradition if you play your cards right.
 I’m so proud that my kids will know all their lives that strawberries grow on low plants, apples and cherries on trees, and blueberries on bushes.
 They learn the value of real, hard work, and I usually let them set aside whatever berries they pick in a special bag “just for them” to reinforce the rewards of a good day’s work.
 Not to mention the fact that self-discipline is an important lesson, too – don’t eat them all while you pick and you’ll have some later.

 Here’s what we’ve picked in the past: